-Why It’s Important to Clean Your Water Cooler
+Why It is Important to Clean Your Water Cooler

-Water coolers are an excellent way to have cold water ready at your home, gym and office.
-Although the water within the dispenser is clean, germs and microorganisms can quickly grow.
-This is due to the moist environment which most bacteria thrive in (1).
+Water coolers store and dispense cold water in your home, gym, or workplace.
+Although the water that enters the cooler is clean, germs and microorganisms can grow inside the unit and its dispenser.
+This is due to providing a moist environment where most bacteria will thrive.

-Cleaning a water cooler doesn’t require any particular products or tools.
-All you need is vinegar or bleach, water and a little time of your day.
+Cleaning a water cooler doesn’t require any special products or tools.
+All you need is vinegar or bleach, water, and a little time.

-Vinegar and bleach are both effective at removing most bacteria, mold and mildew that might be present (2).
+Vinegar and bleach are both effective at removing most bacteria, mold, and mildew that might be present in your water cooler (1).

-Common harmful bacteria that can grow in cold water dispensers are Ralstonia spp and Pseudomonas aeruginosa.
-Ralstonia spp can cause urinary tract infections (3), and Pseudomonas aeruginosa can cause infections in people with a weakened immune system (4).
+Harmful bacteria that can grow in cold water dispensers include Ralstonia spp and Pseudomonas aeruginosa.
+Ralstonia spp can cause urinary tract infections (2), and Pseudomonas aeruginosa can cause infections in people with compromised immune systems (3).

-A study showed several contaminants are present in water coolers, such as fecal coliform and streptococci (5).
-The study showed that there were more contaminants present in an unclean water cooler than tap water.
-Experts suggest that cleaning the dispenser every two months will limit the pollutants present in the water (6).
+Studies have found several other contaminants in water coolers, including fecal coliform and streptococci (4).
+This data showed that there were more contaminants in an unclean water cooler than in standard tap water.
+Experts recommend that cleaning the dispenser every two months will keep the contaminants in the water at a minimum (5).

 How to Clean a Water Cooler

-Cleaning a water cooler is an easy job if you have the time and the right equipment.
-Here’s how to make a cleaning solution:
+Cleaning a water cooler is easy if you have the time and the necessary tools.
+Here’s how to make an effective cleaning solution:

 - Vinegar: Add 1 quart of white vinegar to a bucket with 3 quarts of warm water.
 Mix it well before use.
-Add one or two tablespoons of lemon juice if the vinegar-scent is off-putting to you.
+You can add one or two tablespoons of lemon juice if you don’t like the strong vinegar smell.

 Top-Loading vs. Bottom-Loading Water Dispensers

-Top-loading machines use gravity to do most of the work.
-They have a valve that seals the bottle to the machine.
-As you open the spigot, the valve will open and allow the water to flow.
+Top-loading machines rely on gravity to do most of the work for them.
+These units have the bottle on top with a valve at the bottom that seals it when not in use.
+When you open the spigot, the valve opens and gravity forces the water out.

-Because it needs to draw water out of the bottle, it’s equipped with an electric pump.
-It keeps the reservoir filled to have water ready whenever you need it.
-There’s an extra water line that acts as a sensor to detect when the tank needs to be filled again.
+As they need to draw water up from a tank, they are equipped with electric pumps.
+This keeps the reservoir filled so you always have cool water at the ready.
+An extra water line acts as a sensor and detects when the tank needs to be refilled.

 How to Clean a Top-Loading Water Machine

-Cleaning a top-loading water dispenser is best done when the bottle is empty and needs to be replaced.
-Use the following steps to disinfect your cooler using either vinegar or bleach:
+The best time to clean a top-loading water dispenser is when the bottle is empty and needs to be replaced.
+Follow these steps to disinfect your cooler using vinegar or bleach:

 1. Unplug the Water Cooler